coq/coq/doc/sphinx/language/core/inductive.rst

    .. exn:: Non strictly positive occurrence of @ident in @type.

       The types of the constructors have to satisfy a *positivity condition* (see Section :ref:`positivity`).
+This condition
-This condition ensures the soundness of the inductive definition.
-The positivity checking can be disabled using the :flag:`Positivity Checking` flag (see :ref:`controlling-typing-flags`).
+      ensures the soundness of the inductive definition.
+The positivity checking can be disabled using the :flag:`Positivity Checking` flag or the :attr:`typing(positive)` attribute (see :ref:`controlling-typing-flags`).

    .. exn:: The conclusion of @type is not valid; it must be built from @ident.